Power of Attorney and Advance Directive Resources

 Think About an Advance Directive

-While you're in the process of considering a Financial Power of Attorney, you may want to consider a more comprehensive approach towards both your finances and health care in retirement.
+While you're in the process of considering a financial power of attorney, you may want to consider a more comprehensive approach toward both your finances and health care in retirement.

 There is no better time than today to ensure that, not only your financial representative is named, but also that your future health preferences are known, respected, and honored.